 Planning

 When planning a communications system, a link analysis should be prepared to ensure that the type of link selected is sufficiently capable in terms of reliability, information quality, capacity and integrity, for the system it will serve.
 Attention must also be paid to the capacity of the power supply to ensure that sufficient power is available to operate the system in both the low demand of routine operation, as well as the heavy demand of repeated failure transmissions and control centre interrogations.
 The final choice of communications system is often an economic one.

+Planning will depend on several factors.
+However, the most important ones are described as follows:

+Physical distance between the AtoNs to be monitored and its monitoring centre

+Operating relevance and priority to keep the AtoNs permanently operating

+Quantity and class/type of variants to be informed from each AtoN

+Communication systems available in the geographic area/space

+Attempts to share crucial reports with vessels and ships in the area

+Area topography

+Durability expectations of the system to be installed

+Communication systems setting and its architecture (use of repeaters)

+Support infrastructure already existing in other systems which can be used in ours such as antenna towers, data evacuation node by means of available TCP/IP

+Data network complexity, only one remote AtoN reporting to only one monitoring centre or several AtoNs reporting to only one monitoring centre, or, several AtoNs reporting to several monitoring centres and/or other users who also require the information, por example, port authorities, maintenance groups, personnel in charge of the maritime traffic, personnel in charge of weather conditions and forecast.

+Availability of spare parts

+Availability of quick technical support at system installation area

 Energy Consumption

 Estimation of energy consumption is usually based on assumptions of daily transmit time and is calculated in watt-hours/day (W-hr/day).
 The outstation is usually designed to cease attempts to communicate after a number of failed tries.

+It refers to the 6.2.3 Energy consumption of the remote unit.

+When the monitoring is done by means of AIS, the consumption can be determined accurately depending whether it is AIS Type 1, FATDMA scheme (Fixed Access Time Division Multiple Access) or AIS Type 3, FATDMA or RATDMA scheme (Random Access Time Division Multiple Access).
+However, these schemes can be adjusted to independently inform Message 21 to an increased notification rate when the aid to navigation has become a danger due to the fact that it is located out of place.

+Likewise, it should be considered to send out Message 6 already used for the monitoring of the AtoN immediately after having sent Message 21 with the aim of minimizing the consumption for the device and so, optimize the synchronization, as well as maximizing the stand-by times.

+Technologic monitoring

+(it is suggested that a technologic item should be created).

+Think about the techniques to remotes

 Types of Communications Links

 There are essentially five main types of communications link: